Maximeswd/PoemGenerator/README.md

-# PoemGenerator
+# Rap Lyrics Generator
-A Poem Generator Web-App using LSTM
+An LSTM implementation for a Poem Generator that spawns poems based on a Kaggle dataset found here: https://www.kaggle.com/datasets/harshalgadhe/poem-generation?select=poem.txt.